Keerat-Grewal/TagAlong/README.md

 1) clone repository
 2) run yarn on terminal to install all dependencies
 3) yarn start to launch localhost
-4) Refer below for differeny yarn features
+4) Refer below for different yarn features

 # Getting Started with Create React App